 High standards for us, peace of mind for you

 - CQC Registered - Our clinics are, and always will be, CQC registered.
 The CQC, Care Quality Commission, ensure that health services provide people with safe, effective, compassionate and high-quality care.
-All re-opened clinic locations have been risk assessed to ensure we have a safe environment
+All clinic locations have been risk assessed to ensure we have a safe environment.

 - Pre-appointment - You will need to have an appointment to be able to come into our clinics.
 We ask that you attend alone wherever possible and limit the number of personal items you bring.
 Please don’t wear jewellery and if you’re discussing a facial procedure, please remove all make-up in advance.
 We will also ask you a set of screening questions prior to your appointment and you will receive a contactless temperature check on arrival.

-- Social Distancing - We are adjusting our clinics to accommodate social distancing with glass shields where required and 2 metre spacing.
+- Social Distancing - We have adjusted our clinics to accommodate social distancing with glass shields where required and 2 metre spacing.
 We will also stagger appointment times to reduce the number of patients in reception at any one time.

 - PPE - Our employees will all be wearing appropriate PPE equipment offering protection for them and our patients.
 This will vary depending on the nature of the procedure, in surgery we have upgraded to adhere to the new guidelines which includes full surgical gowns and face visors.
 We will also be providing patients with face masks on arrival to wear for their appointment.

-- Cleaning & Disinfecting - We use high grade disinfectant and are introducing more frequent and thorough cleaning in our clinics, with 15 minutes built in between each appointment to clean our consultation rooms before the next patient arrives.
+- Cleaning & Disinfecting - We use high grade disinfectant and have introduced more frequent and thorough cleaning in our clinics, with 15 minutes built in between each appointment to clean our consultation rooms before the next patient arrives.